 The 2011 Annual Population Survey estimates that there are 115,000 Somalis currently living in the UK.
 Somalis first arrived in Britain in substantial numbers in the late nineteenth century, with a second significant wave of immigration beginning during the Second World War.
 During the 1980s and early 1990s, Somalis came to the UK mainly as refugees and asylum-seekers following the gradual weakening and eventual collapse of the government of Somalia.
 Large Somali communities have been established in London, Bristol, Manchester, Birmingham and Leicester.

-There are over 236 ‘Somali’ charities officially registered with the Charity Commission in the UK.
+There are over 236 Somali+The names of these charities contain the word Somali. charities officially registered with the Charity Commission in the UK.
 The majority focus on helping Somalis in the UK, with only a small proportion supporting work inside Somalia.
 There are also a number of unregistered charities and informal organisations which only work on relief and development issues within Somalia, either directly or through partners.
 However, a variety of factors limit the effectiveness of many of these organisations, including low levels of staffing and resources; dependence on small donations from the Somali community; inadequate policies and procedures; and no cooperation, communication or information sharing between organisations.

 Creating a discussion forum for Somali charities